It's Time for a Holiday Bash

-There are many ways to reinforce physical coding and applied robotics during the holiday season.
-You can use these winter wonderland ideas as morning warm-ups, for Friday free time, or you can create rotation stations to tackle them all at once during a classroom celebration.
+There are many ways to reinforce physical coding and applied robotics during this holiday season.
+You can use these winter wonderland ideas as morning warm-ups or for Friday free time, or you can create rotation stations to tackle them all at once during a classroom celebration.
 Pick and choose your favorites, or try them all!

 With some simple colored beads and a pipe cleaner, you can introduce the binary alphabet!
 Have students code their names or a winter-related spelling word.
 Use this ASCII Binary Alphabet PDF to get started.
 Then loop the pipe cleaner to make an ornament or bend it to form a candy cane!